-Distributions under the Plan are made upon a participant's death, disability, retirement, or termination of employment.
-Benefit payments are made in the form of a single lump sum payment or a direct rollover into an Individual Retirement Account or another qualified plan.
+Distributions under the Plan may be made upon a participant's death, disability, retirement, or termination of employment.
+Actively employed participants may withdraw a portion of their vested account balance due to a financial hardship in accordance with IRS regulations and as defined in the Plan Document.
+Benefit payments may be made in the form of a single lump sum payment, a direct rollover into an Individual Retirement Account or another qualified plan, or periodic payments, as applicable.